jeffbski/length-stream/README.md

 ## Goals

- - Easy to use pass-through stream which calculates the length of the string
+ - Easy to use pass-through stream which calculates the length of the string or Buffer stream
  - Builds on pass-stream to have all the normal pass-through functionality for a spec compliant stream

 ## Why